Well quasi-order and atomicity for combinatorial structures under consecutive orders: Atomicity for Bountiful Structures

 In this section, we turn to the atomicity problem for posets of valid structures and bountiful structures.
 Our first theorem gives criteria for an avoidance set of a poset of valid structures to be atomic; this is a generalisation of the results given for $\mc{W}$ and $\mc{P}$ in \cite{mr} and for $\mc{E}$ in \cite{ir}.
 Since all bountiful structures are valid, we use this theorem to prove decidability of atomicity for posets of bountiful structures.

-\begin{thrm} Let $C=\Av(B)$ be an avoidance set of a poset of valid structures under the consecutive order.
+\begin{thrm} Let $C=\Av(B)$ be an infinite, finitely based avoidance set of a poset of valid structures under the consecutive order.
 Then $C$ is atomic if and only if: \begin{enumerate} \item $\Gamma_C$ is strongly connected or a bicycle with no ambiguous paths; and \item For each $\sigma \in C_{[1, b-1]}$ there is $\rho \in C_{b}$ such that $\sigma \leq \rho$. \end{enumerate} \end{thrm}

 \begin{proof} $(\Leftarrow)$ Take $\sigma, \rho \in C$ and extend them to $\sigma^{\prime}, \rho^{\prime} \in C_{b}$ respectively, using (2) if necessary.

 If $\Gamma_C$ is strongly connected, there is a path $\eta$ from $\Pi(\sigma^{\prime})$ to $\Pi(\rho^{\prime})$.
 Let $\pi=\Pi(\sigma^{\prime}) \eta \Pi(\rho^{\prime})$.
 By Proposition \ref{prop paths}, there exists $\tau \in \Sigma(\pi)$ such that $\sigma^{\prime}, \rho^{\prime} \leq \tau$, so $\sigma, \rho \leq \tau$.
 Therefore $C$ satisfies the JEP and so is atomic.